MarkPiccirilli/cs467_capstone_hallway_function/README.txt

 to source your workspace

-then clone the repository into the src folder.
+then copy or clone the repository into the src folder.

 Alternatively you can clone the repository into another folder and the symbollically link it into the src folder by typeing: